jdc-cunningham/notebook/DEVLOG.md

 Like it would be cool to see how you change over decades (depressing thought) I know how I've changed, from a dumb cringe jackass to slightly less

+4:44 PM

+Saw an error, won't open sidebar stuff you click, empty payload

+There's also a bug present on OG, after you make an entry the left search bar can't be interacted with unless you open developer tools so weird

+Maybe it's stuck in a refresh loop or something

+5:11 PM

+It's when there are multiple entries and you're switching between them

 ---

 02/02/2024